anttiviljami/pointscene-node-endpoint/readme.md

 Enter a name for your new pointcloud [New Pointcloud]: My Awesome Pointcloud
 ```

-Using this information, we send a new request using the cookies from the login to `https://<account>.pointscene.com/wp-admin/admin-ajax.php`
+Using this information, we send a new request using the previously acquired cookies to `https://<account>.pointscene.com/wp-admin/admin-ajax.php`

 The request should contain the following inputs as either GET or POST fields

 ```
-action => pointscene_new_cloud
+action => 'pointscene_new_cloud'
 title => <pointcloud_title>
 ```